Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 “We call that one cauliflower ear, by the way.
 And it could *dislocate* their shoulder, so that’s a new word for you three.”

 “I already knew it!”
 Joseph exclaimed.
-“Dad did that to mom when they were---”
+“Dad did that to mom when they were - ”

 “Good job,” Adam added quickly, suppressing a grin. *Damn!*

 “Dis-*lo*-cate,” Diego puzzled.
-“Means…” he stuck his tongue out like he always did when he was thinking hard and *oh my God* it was so ridiculously cute---!
+“Means…” he stuck his tongue out like he always did when he was thinking hard and *oh my God* it was so ridiculously cute - !
 “Uh, move something wrong?”

 “Pretty close!
 Means to move something in a way it’s not meant to move.
 Now can you guess it in Spanish?”